-- to ensure the safety and well-being of members of the College community. - to ensure the student's own physical or emotional safety and well-being; or - c. if the student poses a definite threat of disruption of or interference with the normal operations of the College.
+- 1. to ensure the safety and well-being of members of the College community. - 2. to ensure the student's own physical or emotional safety and well-being; or - 3. if the student poses a definite threat of disruption of or interference with the normal operations of the College.